unpoly/unpoly/design/unpoly2-slides.md

 Following all links by default
 ==============================

-**💡 Most apps handle all links and forms through Unpoly**
+**💡 Most apps handle all links and forms through Unpoly.
+Unpoly 1 forced apps to manually opt-in every link and form.**

-You can tell Unpoly to handle *all* links and forms:
+You can tell Unpoly 2 to handle *all* links and forms:

 ```js
 up.link.config.followSelectors.push('a')